 Mary Lindquist, Rector

 In the summer of 2011, Mary became St. Michael’s 25th Rector.
 She was attracted to St. Michael’s radical openness, deep prayerfulness, and authentic sense of community.
 Prior to coming to St. Michael’s, Mary served churches in Delaware and Hawaii.
 Mary’s particular passions include emerging models of ministry, contemplative Christian practices, and ministry with children.
-Mary and her husband Kurt Johnson have three children, Jonah, Nathaniel, and Beatrice, as well as a dog, Juniper Bleu and a cat, Mink.
+Mary and her husband Kurt Johnson have three children, Jonah, Ori, and Beatrice, as well as a dog, Juniper Bleu and a cat, Mink.
 Email Mary or call (802) 254-6048, x102.